OpenMDAO/RevHack2020/problems/oas_stability_derivs/problem_dicussion.md

 component outputs a mesh for each aerodynamic surface.
 These meshes will be passed directly to the structural and aerodynamic analyses inside of OpenAerostruct.

-Here is the `initialize` and setup `methods` of the OpenVSP component.
+Here are the `initialize` and `setup` methods of the OpenVSP component.
 ```
 import itertools
 import pickle